Hoshino Resorts Nekoma Mountain ['25-26]

 INDEX

-Hoshino Resorts Nekoma Mountain is such a ski resort
+What is Hoshino Resorts Nekoma Mountain like?

 The two areas are connected by the connecting lift "Nyaruts Chair."
 Previously, it was possible to travel between the two areas using a "snow walking route" that took about 15 minutes, but by using the connecting lift, it is now possible to travel in about 7 minutes.
-Enjoy the vast slopes that you can't ski down in just one day.
+Enjoy the vast slopes that you can't ski down in just one day

 Topics from the '25-26 season